tomchor/pymicra/docs/tutorial.rst

 =================

 Here we give some examples of generally-used steps to obtain fluxes, spectra and Ogives.
-This is just the commonly done procedures, but more can (and sometimes should) be done depending on the data.
+This is just the commonly done procedures, but more steps and procedures can be done (and sometimes should, depending on the data).